-In the middle of the night, Sirius gave into temptation.
-He transformed back into a wizard and put a wandless deep sleep spell on the woman beside him.
+In the middle of the night, Sirius gave in to temptation.
+He transformed back into a wizard and cast a wandless Sleep Charm on the woman beside him.
 Slowly and carefully, he pulled her into his arms.
-Seeing the rich colour of her hair, warm tone of her skin, the pink lips, feeling the warmth of her body, silken hair spilling across his chest and shoulder, and the soft breath from lips tantalisingly close to his, he wondered if the embrace was worth such acute physical discomfort.
+Seeing the rich colour of her hair, warm tone of her skin, and pink lips was worth the physical discomfort of not acting on his desire.
+It was enough to feel the warmth of her body and the silken hair spilling across his chest and shoulder.
 Her hand stroked his chest like he was still in dog form.
-Tense muscles relaxed.
-It was worth everything.

-Watching her sleep, Sirius' lips turned up.
-Should he?
+Should he kiss her?
 He imagined Remus frowning, shaking his head no. That wasn't the answer he wanted.
 James wouldn't be such an old woman.
 A vision of the man who'd been best friend and brother flashed into mind.
-For the first time in years, the image didn't bring a wave of self hatred.
-Instead, his eyes became misty, but a smile crossed Sirius' face.
-In his vision, hazel eyes were mischievous and James' grin was encouraging.
+For the first time in years, the image didn't bring a wave of self-hatred.
+Instead, his eyes became misty, but a smile crossed Sirius's face.
+In his vision, hazel eyes were mischievous, and James's grin was encouraging.

-Her lips were soft, warm, and so incredibly sweet that Sirius almost rescinded the spell.
+Cami's lips were soft, warm, and so incredibly sweet that Sirius almost rescinded the Sleep Charm.
 Unfortunately, his common sense and a combined memory of James and Remus yelling, "Are you mental?" stopped him in his tracks.
 Before he could ease away and transform back into Snuffles, though, feminine eyelashes fluttered open.

 "You look scrummy now," she said in a sleep drugged voice.

 Eyes closing, she mumbled, "I'm dreaming that Sirius Black is my lover again?
-I've got to take that poster off the office wall.
-It's becoming embarrassing."
+I've got to take that poster off the office wall."

-His darling Camillia said the most interesting things in her dreams.
+His darling Camillia said the most interesting things in her sleep.
 He kissed her forehead and whispered, "Are they good dreams?"

 She sighed, even as her breathing slowed.
 "You're the best I ever had, sad to say."

 Sirius was ecstatic.
-Cami dreamt about him- the man.
+Cami dreamt about him as a man.
 He was the best she'd ever had.
-Kissing the sleeping woman's cheek, he slipped out of bed and headed for the lavatory.
+Kissing her cheek, he slipped out of bed and headed for the bathroom.
 Looking at his reflection in the mirror, he winked.
 "You've still got it, Black."
 His grin stayed fix all through a cold shower.
 Returning to bed, he promised before transforming, "One day, love, I'm going to make those dreams come true."

 When the morning sunlight caused him to scrunch his eyes closed to try and fall back asleep, slender fingers tickled his side.
 "Wake up, gorgeous."

-"After I take a shower, I'll fix you another steak and take you back to Tonks, my friend."
+"After I take a shower, I'll fix you another steak and take you back to Tonks."
 She took off the nightdress, but she was facing the wrong way.
 He whimpered.
 Looking back over her shoulder, Cami smiled.
 "I'll hurry."

-"That's not a toy, silly," Cami scolded sweetly, returning a short while later.
+"That's not a toy, silly," Cami scolded when she returned a short while later.
 Impulsively, he bit the fabric, refusing to release it.
 They played tug of war.
 Letting go the moment he sensed she was about to, Sirius woofed his amusement when she landed on her arse, giggling.
-Tail wagging, he walked to the kitchen.
+He wagged his tail and strutted to the kitchen.

 Cami conjured a rare steak for him and some unappetising porridge for herself.
 He'd hated that stuff growing up.
-Mother never believed in coddling children with milk or sugar.
-He watched the woman read the Prophet, content to be with her.
+Walburga never believed in coddling children with milk or sugar.
+He watched Cami read the Prophet, content to be with her.
 Catching his intent stare, she lifted her spoon.
 "Want a bite?"

 He backed away rapidly.
 She snickered.
 Folding the paper, Cami cleared the dishes and tossed him a brushing/flossing mint.
 He chomped down on it, feeling warm and fuzzy inside.
-She remembered.
+She'd remembered.

 The walk over to the Blue Moon was quiet and peaceful, the city only beginning to stir.
 Sirius imagined walking together as a couple, holding hands.
-Climbing the steps up to Tonks' flat, he didn't mind a bit when his cousin didn't answer the door.
-Hopefully, she was cuddled up with Remus at his place and Cami would have to take him to work with her.
+He didn't mind a bit when his cousin didn't answer her door.
+Hopefully, she was cuddled up with Remus at his place, and Cami would have to take him to work with her.

 "Let's go see Morty next door."

 Raking a hand through his spiky salt and pepper hair, Orion Mortimer Black answered her knock and offered the coffee cup in his hand.
 "Here, if you find Tonks on the roof with her beau, this might be the only thing that saves you from a hex."
 Scratching his chest, Morty shook his head.
 "Sad, how addicted that girl is to caffeine."
-As he closed the door, they heard him say, "I hope there's another cup left in the pot for me."
+As he closed the door, he said, "I hope there's another cup left in the pot for me."

-Cami and 'Snuffles' went up to the rooftop garden and found Remus and Tonks lying entwined on a double lounger.
-The girl was ace at warming charms, but awoke cranky, demanding coffee.
-Touched by Camillia's declaration that if his owner ever decided to give him up she'd 'treat him like a king and love him forever', the Animagus licked her face devotedly as she said goodbye.
+Snuffles and Cami found Remus and Tonks lying entwined on a double lounger.
+The girl was ace at Warming Charms, but awoke cranky, demanding coffee.
+Touched by Cami's declaration that she'd "treat him like a king and love him forever" if his owner never returned, Snuffles licked her face devotedly as she said goodbye.

 Once the stairway door shut, Sirius transformed.
 He thought of how deeply last night had impacted his life.
 Aware of the inquisitive stares, a smile tugged the corners of his mouth.
 How odd.
 He wanted to hug the feeling to himself and yet, he couldn't resist sharing.
 Pulling up a chair, he dropped into it, sighing.